DanielBok/copulae/docs/source/index.rst

 Copulae package
 ===============

-The Copulae toolbox contains commonly used elliptical and Archimedean copulas
+The Copulae toolbox contains commonly used elliptical and Archimedean copulas.

 Future plans are to add more Archimedean and other form of copulas along with goodness-of-fit tests and plots.
+It's my hope that this package will not only serve as a modeling toolbox, but a pedagogical tool too!

 Contents
 ========